KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

 Non-resistance is alignment with Reality as it is, rather than as the mind insists it should be.

-In the Akram Vignan tradition, this clarity is called **the Immaculate Vision**—a way of seeing in which the world is no longer divided into offenders and victims, right and wrong, enemies and saviors.
+In the Akram Vignan tradition, this clarity is called **the Flawless Vision**—a way of seeing in which the world is no longer divided into offenders and victims, right and wrong, enemies and saviors.
 Instead, everything is perceived as lawful, precise, and unfolding according to causes already set into motion.

 From this view, one radical insight emerges: